sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 searched by using two (2) spaces in the search bar.
 There are some information that the administrator needs to gather before creating any new TR in Gluu Server.
 The metadata of the Service Provider (SP) connected using TR must be gathered along with the required attributes.
-The creation of TR will be covered in detail later.
+The creation of TR will be covered in detail later under [SAML](./saml.md).

 ### Inbound